Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 If another collection "contacts" already exists, it will be deleted automatically.

-The script will create a new collection "contacts" and add the contacts to it.
+The script addContactsMongoDB.js in the project folder will create a new collection "contacts" and add the contacts to it.
 It is very important that you start the terminal in the project folder.
 Please enter the following command in the terminal: